 |

-| DESCRIPTION: Here is one of the neatest of the Waffen-SS recruiting posters.
+DESCRIPTION: Here is one of the neatest of the Waffen-SS recruiting posters.
 This is an accurate copy right to the size and the color.
 It features the depiction of a Hitler Youth lad standing in the shadow of the Waffen-SS soldier.
 The German words “Auch du” mean “And you.
 It is meant to inspire youth to seek membership in the elite guard of the German Armed Forces.
 This is very dramatic and colorful.
 We offer very few reproduction items on Germania, but we feel we have to make the exception for some very special items that belong in good WWII collections and might not be available elsewhere.
-This print is in an excellent fine frame professionally fitted.
 It measures 25 x 18 ½ inches.

 |